DemoAnalytics/zip-code-vs-census-tract-analysis-for-accuracy/README.md

 This repository contains a demographic analysis comparing **Census Tracts** and **ZIP Codes** as units of geographic analysis, using Dane County, Wisconsin as a case study.

 ZIP codes are commonly used in public health, planning, and equity work, but they often **mask substantial internal socioeconomic variation**.
-This project demonstrates why **Census Tracts** provide a more accurate and informative geography for data-driven decision making.
+This project demonstrates why **Census Tracts** provide a more accurate and informative geography for data-driven decision-making.

 ---